danielruss/codingsystems/README.md

 Thank you to the organization the actually provide the data:
 * The US SOC and SIC data came from the U.S. Bureau of Labor Statistics and [O\*Net](https://www.onetcenter.org/db_releases.html) DB version 24.3
-* The Canadian NOC Data came from [Statistics Canada](https://www.statcan.gc.ca/eng/subjects/standard/noc/2011/index)
+* The Canadian NOC Data came from Statistics Canada [NOC 2011](https://www.statcan.gc.ca/eng/subjects/standard/noc/2011/index) and [NOC 2016](https://www.statcan.gc.ca/en/subjects/standard/noc/2016/indexV1.3)

 # crosswalk